 Note that the Scrum PM framework is complex, and the following descriptions of Scrum tools are meant to be informative, not prescriptive.
 The purpose of this guide is to help potential buyers evaluate different products and choose the right tools for their business.

 User stories are the most common way Scrum-based teams break down and measure their work.

-An example of a user story might be: “As a customer, I want order tracking so I can monitor my purchases” (depicted in the screenshot below).
-This user story encompasses requirements such as “integrate with shipping company” and “communicate with seller,” which are represented as individual tasks under the umbrella of the user story.
+An example of a user story is depicted in the screenshot below, which encompasses requirements such as “integrate with shipping company” and “communicate with seller,” represented as individual tasks under the umbrella of the user story.

-User stories are assigned a number of points that represent the level of effort, skill and time needed to deliver the project requirement to the customer at the end of one iteration.
+User stories are assigned a number of points that represent the level of effort, skill and time needed to deliver the project requirement at the end of one iteration.
 For example, a story assigned three points should be three times as complicated as a story assigned one point.